psholtz/MIT-SICP/Projects-S2005/Project1/README.md

 Let's let x and y denote the two components of position of the baseball, adn let's let u denote the velocity in the horizontal direction, and v denote the velocity in the vertical direction.
 We will let V denote the magnitude of the velocity.
 Then the equations of motion are:

+[xxx]

+We can rewrite these as:

+[xxx]

+We also have some initial conditions on these parameters:

+[xx]

+where alpha is the angle of the initial hit with respect to the ground, V is the initial velocity and h is the initial height of the ball.

+To find the distance traveled, we need to integreate these equations.
+That is, starting with the initial values, we want to move forward a small step in time (say 0.01 seconds), and compute the change in x and y, given the current estimates for velocity.
+This will give us the new values of x and y.
+Similarly, we want to compute the change in u and v, and thus, the new values for u and v.
+We can keep recursively estimating these values until the value for y drops below 0, in which case the value for x tells us the distance traveled.

+Based on this idea, write a procedure called `integrate`, which performs this computation.
+Using this write a procedure called `travel-distance` which, given an initial elevation, an initial magnitude for the velocity, and an initial angle of launch, computes the distance traveled while accounting for drag.

+Use this to determine how far a baseball will travel with an angle of 45 degrees, using initial velocities of 45 m/s, 40 m/s and 35 m/s.

+How quickly does the distance drop when the angle changes, i.e., how easily does a home run turn into a fly out?
+Run some examples and report on this.
+For instance, suppose that the outfield fence is 300 feet from home plate, and that the batter has very quick bat speed, swing at about 100 mph (or 45 m/s).
+For what range of angles will the ball land over the fence?

+How much does this change if we were in Denver rather than Boston?
+Report on some examples.

 Problem 7: Throwing instead of hitting
 --------------------------------------